horker/oxyplotcli2/docs/md/New-OxyScatterSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.ScatterSeries object that represents a series for scatter plots.
+Returns an object that represents a series for scatter plots.

 See http://en.wikipedia.org/wiki/Scatter_plot